Part of The Practice Visibility Setup

 “I know my profile needs work.
 I just don't know what to write about myself.”That's exactly why we do the first pass for you.

-“Martin Merceret at Thought Goblin Counseling went from 2 weekly clients to 7 in 5 weeks after we worked through Psychology Today, Google Business Profile, and directory visibility together.
-That result came from the full visibility work, not a Psychology Today rewrite alone.”
+Martin Merceret at Thought Goblin Counseling went from 2 weekly inquiries to 7 in 5 weeks.
+That was a done-for-you engagement covering Psychology Today, Google Business Profile, and directory visibility together, not a Psychology Today rewrite alone.

 Your profile is working against you